 But okay back to the story.
 I decided to give you a play by play; feel free to share as reference lol.

-It was a Friday afternoon, I just got home from work to take a shower and get ready for some diner and drinks with friends at a friend’s brunch cafe.
+It was a Friday afternoon, I just got home from work to take a shower and get ready for some dinner and drinks with friends at a friend’s brunch cafe.
 Like I’ve done many fridays before.
 Its a 5 min drive so I hopped into my car and looked for a parking spot.

 I parked the car and opened the door.
 While opening the door I (as I always do) looked in my side mirror and saw someone running my way.
 I just figured that something was happening/ about to happen nearby so I was actually slowly closing my door again in case I had to drive away if something scary was about to happen.

 Little did I know the scary thing wasn’t happening around me, it was happening to me.🤦🏾♀️

 While closing my door, someone pulled it open aggressively and threw me in the car.
 At that point I was lying with my head on the passenger side and my legs on the drivers side with some complete stranger on top of me.